-Reasons for disagreement with Step 2 Decision (Use additional sheets if necessary): State/PEF Article 17 Out-Of-Title Work Grievance Form A grievance alleging out-of-title work is filed directly at Step 2.
-This grievance form grievant's representative.
-All grievances, decisions, and appeals must be served in prequested.
-Date Subm itted: Aggrieved Employee: Grievance Submitted By: Individual(s) named below PEF regarding the individual(s) named below Authorized Signature: Name(s): NOTE: PEF must file this appeal, together with the grievance and the decisions at Step 1 and 2 with the Office of Employee Relations, Agency Building #2, 12th Floor, Empire State Plaza, Albany, NY 12223.
-Current Civil Service Title(s) (Do not use "in-house" title): Grade(s): Department/Agency: 3rd STEP DECISION Facility and/or Work Location: OER File Number: Shift: ved by the Office of Employee Relations: Supervisor's Name, Civil Service Title: Supervisor's Grade: De termination Attached.
-Description of Alleged Out-of-Title Work : Please fill this section in as completely as s possible.
-Date Decis NOTE: the Office of Employee Relations or Designee: The Director of the Office of Employee Relations, or his designee, shall issue a short, plainly written statement of reasons for his decision within thirty (30) working days after receipt of the appeal.
-1. Specifically describe the alleged out-of-title tasks/duties you (or the individual(s) alleged to be working out-of-tit are performing with sufficient detail to provide a clear picture of the scope of those duties.
-Use a separate paragra for each type of task/duty and estimate the percent of time each week spent on each task/duty.
-Include any/supervisory tasks performed that are not appropriate to your current title.
-Classification Standards and Performance Evaluations may be attached, but are not a substitute for a description the specific duties you are actually performing.
-Attach additional sheets if needed.
-STEP 4 - APPEAL Description of Task/Duties % of time each week NOTE: Appeals to Arbitration may be submitted only by the President of PEF or his designee, and must be submitted to the Office of Employee Relations within fifteen (15) working days of receipt of the Step 3 Decision.
-Th e Public Employees Federation hereby demands ARBITRATION.
-Date Subm itted: Authorized Signature: day 28 the case of a department or agency which normally operates on a 7-day-a-week basis, the reference to 10 working as shall mean 14 calendar days and 15 working days shall mean 21 calendar days and 20 working days shall mean calendar days.
-All time limits contained in this Article may be extended by mutual agreement.
-Extensions shall confirmed in writing by the party requesting them.
-Date grieved duties began:// If ended, date grieved duties ended What Civil Service title do you think should perform these duties?
-Why are the grieved duties inappropriate for current Civil Service title?
-Grade:
+Reasons for disagreement with Step 2 Decision (Use additional sheets if necessary): Date Submi tted: Aggrieved Employee: Authorized Signature: NOTE: PEF must file this appeal, together with the grievance and the decisions at Step 1 and 2 with the Office of Employee Relations, Agency Building #2, 12th Floor, Empire State Plaza, Albany, NY 12223.
+3rd STEP DECISION OER File Number: Date Receiv ved by the Office of Employee Relations: Det termination Attached. on Issued: the Office of Employee Relations or Designee: NOTE: The Director of the Office of Employee Relations, or his designee, shall issue a short, plainly written statement of reasons for his decision within thirty (30) working days after receipt of the appeal.
+STEP 4 - APPEAL NOTE: Appeals to Arbitration may be submitted only by the President of PEF or his designee, and must be submitted to the Office of Employee Relations within fifteen (15) working days of receipt of the Step 3 Decision.
+The e Public Employees Federation hereby demands ARBITRATION.
+Date Submi tted: Authorized Signature: In f he case of a department or agency which normally operates on a 7-day-a-week basis, the reference to 10 workin